BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 ### Protected Services

 Your Bitcoin VPS installation is minimal and allows almost no communication.
-This is managed through Part 5 of the StackScript, which sets up Tor and ensures that it's the only way to speak with the Bitcoin ports, other than localhost connections.
-It's further supplemented by the uncomplicated firewall (`ufw`), which blocks everything except SSH connections.
+This is done through the uncomplicated firewall (`ufw`), which blocks everything except SSH connections.
+There's also some additional security possible for your RFC ports, thanks to the hidden services installed by Tor.

-**Adjusting Tor.** You might want to better protect services like SSH.
-See [Chapter 12: Using Tor](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/12_0_Using_Tor.md) for more on Tor.

 **Adjusting UFW.** You should probably leave UFW in its super-protected stage!
 You don't want to use a Bitcoin machine for other services, because everyone increases your vulnerability!
 If you decide otherwise, there are several [guides to UFW](https://www.digitalocean.com/community/tutorials/ufw-essentials-common-firewall-rules-and-commands) that will allow you to add services.
-As advertised, uit's ncomplicated.
+As advertised, it's ncomplicated.
 For example adding mail services would just require opening the mail port: `sudo ufw allow 25`.
 But don't do that.

+**Adjusting Tor.** You might want to better protect services like SSH.
+See [Chapter 12: Using Tor](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/12_0_Using_Tor.md) for more on Tor.

 ### Protected Shells